A word with 'The Commish'

-VENICE — Anthony Schembri may not be as well known as his former boss, Rudy Giuliani, but he’s known as being tough on crime.
+VENICE — Anthony Schembri may not be as well known as his former boss, Rudy Giuliani, but he’s known for being tough on crime.

-A star in law enforcement, he is short and stocky, with a New York City accent and spent years as a detective in Brooklyn.
+A star in law enforcement, he’s short and stocky, with a New York City accent, and spent years as a detective in Brooklyn.

 In real life, Schembri was appointed to various criminal justice positions by three state governors and two mayors of New York City.